matejnavara/stonks-watcher-app/README.md

 - _IMPORTANT_: This is not a secure place for API keys and intended for local/development use only.
 For better ways to handle this please see: [React Native Security](https://reactnative.dev/docs/security)

 3. `npm install`

+- then for iOS: `cd ios && pod install`

 4. Ensure you have your target development environment ready or [set it up](https://reactnative.dev/docs/environment-setup)

 ### Run